YukiyamaShizuka/TreeOS/Layer-Centric UI Rendering: Tree’s One-Shot Layered Display Model.md

 > _“I render everything at once.
 Push to framebuffer.
 If a pixel’s not covered, it shows.”_

 That’s not optimization.
 That’s liberation.

+The iGPU can be heterogeneous in design: UI clusters handle text, interface, and general UI rendering; video decoding clusters process media encoding and playback.
+While these tasks are distributed across different bra branches within the system, they are physically integrated on the same chip.
+Large-scale game rendering is delegated to the Game-BRA, completely separate from the UI and video branches.
+No mixed rendering cluster is required for composition or layer resolution—layering, coordinate arbitration, and visibility are all handled structurally by the Display-BRA.